fairpoints/www/content/_index.md

 intro_image_hide_on_mobile: true
 ---

 # FAIR Points.
-The Greatest Site on Earth.
+The FAIRest of them all.

 FAIR Points is really really cool.